BjoernRave/i18n-magic/README.md

   model: 'gemini-2.0-flash-lite', // or any OpenAI/Gemini model like 'gpt-4.1-mini'
   OPENAI_API_KEY: '.', // Alternative to using .env file
   GEMINI_API_KEY: '', // Alternative to using .env file
-  disableTranslation: false, // Set to true to skip automatic translations during the scan step.
+  disableTranslationDuringScan: false, // Set to true to skip automatic translations during the scan step.
 Useful if you want to sync the other languages during CI/CD using sync.
   autoClear: true, // When using the scan command, always run the clean before };
 ```